-(Dollars in thousands) FY 2014 FY 2015 FY 2016 FY 2017 Revenue Loss \$10,791 \$10,818 \$10,845 \$10,872
+(Dollars in thousands) FY 2016 FY 2017 FY 2018 FY 2019 Revenue Loss \$10,845 \$10,899 \$10,954 \$11,008

-DESCRIPTION: Property transferred to a qualifying non-profit housing association is exempt from the real property tax through the end of the third year in which the property was transferred, provided that the association certifies its intent to transfer the property to (1) a qualifying lower-income ownership household, (2) a multi-family housing property where at least 35 percent of the households are qualifying lower income ownership households, or (3) a cooperative housing association where at least 50 percent of the units are occupied by qualifying lower income ownership households and receive a "credit against rent."
+DESCRIPTION: Property transferred to a qualifying non-profit housing association446 is exempt from the real property tax through the end of the third year in which the property was transferred, provided that the association certifies its intent to transfer the property to (1) a qualifying lower-income ownership household, (2) a multi-family housing property where at least 35 percent of the households are qualifying lower income ownership households, or (3) a cooperative housing association where at least 50 percent of the units are occupied by qualifying lower income ownership households and receive a "credit against rent."

 A qualifying lower-income homeownership household must meet two requirements: (1) household income can be no greater than 120 percent of the lower-income guidelines established for the Washington metropolitan area by the U.S. Department of Housing and Urban Development (HUD), and (2) the household must own the property in fee simple or receive at least a 5 percent qualified ownership interest as part of a shared equity financing agreement.
-As of December 1, 2012, the household income limits ranged from \$56,100 for a one-person household to \$105,780 for a household with eight or more people.
+As of March 28, 2016, the household income limits ranged from \$58,980 for a one-person household to \$111,120 for a household with eight or more people.